doodymack/pands-2021/README.md

 10. Write program to error check
 11. Create a simpler data set file to check
 12. Write program to:
-13. pull the data set
+13. pull the data set-complete
 14. Write python program to define: analyse the data Week 3:
-15. Write python program to create histograms
+15. Write python program to create histograms- ongoing
-16. Write python program to create scatter=plots
+16. Write python program to create scatter=plots-ongoing
-17. Run program
+17. Run program-ongoing
 18. Degbug
 Week 4:
 19. Look for ways to make code more elegant
 20. Create screenshots of histograms/scatterplots
 21. Paste screenshots to repository
 22. Update ReadMe file
-Week 5: comntingency
+Week 5: contingency

 What is the Fisher Dataset (Wikipedia):